jneug/typst-finite/src/cmd.typ

   ///   ```]
   /// -> dictionary
   labels: (:),
+  /// A dictionary with custom labels for inputs.
+  /// Using this, inputs can be labeled with arbitrary content intead of strings or numbers.
+  /// -> dictionary | function
+  input-labels: (:),
   /// A dictionary with styles for states and transitions.
   /// -> dictionary
   style: (:),